- Take a scenic trip around the island in a vintage car

 Day 10: Transfer to Bali, Free Afternoon in Jimbaran

 Say goodbye to the Gili Islands today as you make your way to the harbor and board the fast boat back to Bali.
-On arrival, you'll meet your driver on arrival at Padang Bai, and then head down to Jimbaran on the south coast for your last few days in Bali.
+You'll meet your driver on arrival at Padang Bai and then head down to Jimbaran on the south coast for your last few days in Bali.

 Day 11: Beaches of Bukit Peninsula & Kecak Show in Uluwatu